Do I like it and do I sell it? Read on and find out. What is this post about?

-3. If you are a guy and you decide to get your girlfriend an engagement ring with the size of stone she wants and the design she wants and you put in a Moissanite, because that’s all you can afford, well she’s going to find out.
+3. If you are a guy and you decide to get your girlfriend an engagement ring with the size of stone she wants and the design she wants and you put in a Moissanite, because that’s all you can afford, and you don’t tell her, well she’s going to find out.
 And that could get ugly.

-The Six Hella Right Ways to do Moissanite
+The Four Hella Right Ways to do Moissanite

 1. If you are going to use Moissanite, ask your girlfriend if she’s OK with that.
-That takes care of reason number three.
+That takes care of reason number three up above.

-3. Compare your Moissanite side by side to a diamond of a G color.
-Make sure you are comfortable with the difference in color of that Moissanite.
-The Forever Brilliant version costs a bit more, more but has a wonderful white color that I love.
+2. Compare your Moissanite side by side to a diamond of a G color.
+Make sure you are comfortable with the difference in look and color of that Moissanite.
+The Forever Brilliant version costs a bit more, but has a wonderful white color that I love.

-4. Look at the Moissanite under normal, ugly light, and outdoor light, not just a bright store diamond light that makes any stone look amazing.
+3. Look at the Moissanite under normal light, ugly light, and outdoor light, not just a bright store diamond light that makes any stone look amazing.

-5. Do not choose an emerald cut shape as that magnifies the presence of an off color look in the Moissanite gem.
-I like the round brilliant cut best as it minimizes the off-color look.
+4. Do not choose an emerald cut shape as that magnifies the presence of any, different than diamond look, in the Moissanite gem.
+I like the round brilliant cut best as it maximizes the beauty of moissanite.

 JCK Magazine recently published an article about how Moissanite is whiter now due to a newer technology.

 The Three White Color Choices in Moissanite

 Moissanites are not all the same.
 When they were first on the market they had a slightly greenish tint.
 It was faint but it was there.
 Technology improved and now they have three choices.